Magimix Le Mini Plus

 White plastic

-Magimix has now updated all of the internal plastic parts from white to black (sadly after I bought my food processor), which was a good move as the white plastic can get stained.
+Magimix has now updated all of the plastic parts from white to black (sadly after I bought my food processor).
+This was a good move as white plastic can get stained.

 The mini bowl

 After purchasing an extra mini bowl, thinking that I would use it often, I rarely do.
-The mini bowl has its own blade which is understandably less powerful than the main blade but I find that it doesn’t have quite enough reach and foods like olives, garlic or ginger tend to stick to the sides of the bowl where they can’t get processed.
+The mini bowl has its own blade which is less powerful than the main blade but I find that it doesn’t have enough reach.
+Foods like olives, garlic and ginger stick to the sides of the bowl where they can’t get processed.
 Sauces don’t have this problem as gravity pushes the liquid back down towards the blade.

-I’ve found that the contents of the mini bowl can sometimes leak into the main bowl when the food is being processed.
+The contents of the mini bowl can sometimes spill into the main bowl.
 It’s to be expected, with food being flung left, right and centre, but I lazily assumed that I’d be able to use the mini bowl and not have to wash up the larger one.
-Because of this I rarely use the mini bowl unless I need to keep my ingredients separate.
+Because of this I rarely use the mini bowl unless I need to separate my ingredients.

 Overall thoughts

 The Le Mini Plus is one of my most used and loved kitchen gadgets.
 It’s still going strong after seven years despite occasionally being mistreated.
 The motor and main blade are powerful, quiet and have provided years of reliable service although heavy usage has meant that foods like crusty bread and nuts now take longer to process.
-The only small con I have is that I don’t use the mini bowl that much as I find that the main bowl covers most of my needs.
+The only small con I have is that I don’t use the mini bowl.

 I love that all the parts fit easily in the dishwasher and the overall build quality is impressive; the bowl and blade still look good and function well despite their age.

-The size of the Le Mini Plus is perfect for our household of two and while I find that I need to process certain foods (like a whole cauliflower) in batches, I wouldn’t change it for a bigger model because its compact size is one of its biggest selling points.
+The size of the Le Mini Plus is perfect for our household of two.
+Although I need to process certain foods (like a whole cauliflower) in batches, I wouldn’t change it for a bigger model because its compact size is one of its biggest selling points.

 Would I replace it if it broke tomorrow?